 Similar to DNNs, we obtain a smoothed $K$-NN classifier by adding Gaussian noise to training points and evaluate the expectation with respect to this noise distribution

 where $D=(D^{(1)},\,\ldots,\,D^{(n)})\sim\prod_{i=1}^n\cN(0,\,\sigma^2\Id_d)$.
-The next theorem shows that~(\ref{eq:smoothed_knn_classifier}) can be computed exactly and efficiently when we measure similarity with respect to euclidean distance quantized into finite similarity levels. \begin{thm} Given $n$ training instances, a $C$-multiclass $K$-NN classifier based on quantized euclidean distance with $L$ similarity levels, smoothed with isotropic Gaussian noise can be evaluated exactly with time complexity $\cO(K^{2+C}\cdot n^2 \cdot L \cdot C)$. \end{thm} \begin{proof}[Proof (sketch)] The first step to computing~(\ref{eq:smoothed_knn_classifier}) is to notice that we can summarize all possible arrangements $\{x_{\sigma_i} + D^{(\sigma_i)}\}_{i=1}^K$ of top-$K$ instances leading to a prediction by using tally vectors $\gamma\in[K]^C$.
+The next theorem shows that~(\ref{eq:smoothed_knn_classifier}) can be computed exactly and efficiently when we measure the similarity with euclidean distance quantized into finite number similarity of levels. \begin{thm} Given $n$ training instances, a $C$-multiclass $K$-NN classifier based on quantized euclidean distance with $L$ similarity levels, smoothed with isotropic Gaussian noise can be evaluated exactly with complexity $\cO(K^{2+C}\cdot n^2 \cdot L \cdot C)$. \end{thm} \begin{proof}[Proof (sketch)] The first step to computing~(\ref{eq:smoothed_knn_classifier}) is to notice that we can summarize all possible arrangements $\{x_{\sigma_i} + D^{(\sigma_i)}\}_{i=1}^K$ of top-$K$ instances leading to a prediction by using tally vectors $\gamma\in[K]^C$.
 A tally vector has as its $k$-th element the number of instances in the top-$K$ with label $k$, $\gamma_k = \#\{y_{\sigma_i}=k\}$.
 In the second step, we partition the event that a tally vector $\gamma$ occurs into events where an instance $i$ with similarity $\beta$ is in the top-$K$ but would not be in the top-$(K-1)$.
-These first two steps result in a summation over $\cO(K^{C}\cdot n \cdot L\cdot C)$ many terms.
+These first two steps result in a summation over $\cO(K^{C}\cdot n \cdot L\cdot C)$ terms.
 In the last step, we compute the probabilities of the events $\{\mathrm{tally}\,\gamma\,\land\,\kappa(x_i+ D^{(i)},\,x)=\beta\}$ with dynamic programming in $\cO(n\cdot K^2)$ steps, resulting in a final time complexity of $\cO(K^{2+C}\cdot n^2 \cdot L \cdot C)$. \end{proof} If $K=1$, an efficient algorithm can even achieve time complexity linear in the number of training samples $n$.
-We refer the reader to Appendix~\ref{appendix:knn} for a detailed proof of Theorem~\ref{thm:knn_complexity} and the algorithm details.
+We refer the reader to Appendix~\ref{appendix:knn} for details and the algorithm.